Tankard

 A tankard is a form of drinkware consisting of a large, roughly cylindrical, drinking cup with a single handle.
-In recent centuries tankards were typically made of silver or pewter, but can be made of other materials, for example glass, wood, pottery, or boiled leather.
+In recent centuries tankards were typically made of silver or pewter, but they can be made of other materials, for example glass, wood, pottery, or boiled leather.
 A tankard may have a hinged lid, and tankards featuring glass bottoms are also fairly common.
-Beer steins are a similar shape and use.
+Beer steins have a similar shape and use.

 Wooden tankards

 The word "tankard" originally meant any wooden vessel (13th century) and later came to mean a drinking vessel.
 The earliest tankards were made of wooden staves, similar to a barrel, and did not have lids.
 A 2000-year-old wooden tankard of approximately four-pint capacity has been unearthed in Wales.